Recommended Reading and Reviews

 This group comprises teachers and school librarians who are passionate about encouraging reading in general and who are also keen to support wider teaching and learning about and from the Holocaust.

-The group has compiled two extensive booklists of Holocaust literature, one for adults, and one for children and young people.
-The lists have been produced for use by school librarians, teachers, and pupils to be used when selecting texts for study, for personal reading and also to help with suggesting what someone could move on to read next.
+The group has carefully compiled two extensive booklists of Holocaust literature, one for adults, and one for children and young people.
+The lists have been produced for use by school librarians, teachers, and pupils to be used when selecting texts for study, for personal reading and to help with suggesting what someone could move on to read next.

 Downloads